Beryl-Jingxin/PyExoCross/docs/source/conversion.md

 Here, the quantum number formats are the formats of quantum numbers you want to save in the output file.

+For ExoMol and ExoAtom input, these format rows are optional when the labels in `GlobalQNLabel` and `LocalQNLabel` can be found in the definition metadata files (`.def.json`, `.def`, or `.adef.json`). *PyExoCross* uses shortened metadata labels, for example `Herzberg:n1` becomes `n1`.
+Provide `GlobalQNFormat` and `LocalQNFormat` only when you need to override the metadata-derived formats.

+For HITRAN, HITEMP, or custom files without ExoMol metadata, provide the quantum number formats explicitly.

 In the standard HITRAN2004 format, both global and local quantum numbers have 15 characters.

 ## Filters